Updated 31 January 2018

 In January the AOFM issued $9.6 billion of a new November 2029 bond line via syndication.
 A new November 2022 bond line was established in October 2017.

 Syndicated taps of the June 2039 and March 2047 bond lines have been conducted in 2017-18.
 Further syndicated taps of existing long-dated bond lines are planned.

 A new May 2041 bond line is planned to be issued in the first half of 2018-19.
 This is part of the AOFM’s commitment to support the operation of the 20 year Treasury Bond futures contract.

 The AOFM’s program of regular buybacks for Treasury Bonds shorter than those comprising the primary three year Treasury Bond futures contract basket will continue.

-Two tenders will be held during most months.
+Two buyback tenders will be held during most months.
 Tenders will typically be held on a Monday.
-As per established practice, on these days a tender for the issuance of the same volume of longer-dated Treasury Bonds will usually be held.
+On these days a tender for the issuance of the same volume of longer-dated Treasury Bonds will usually be held.

-$500 million of short-dated Treasury Bonds have been repurchased this financial year.
-Buybacks of around $15 billion are expected in 2017-18.
+$10.1 billion of short-dated Treasury Bonds maturing in future financial years have been repurchased this financial year.
+Buybacks of around $15 billion of Treasury Bonds maturing in future financial years are expected in 2017-18.
 The final volume will vary depending on the quantity of Treasury Bonds offered to the AOFM at syndicated deals, and purchases from the RBA.

 Treasury Indexed Bonds

-Issuance of Treasury Indexed Bonds (TIBs) to date this financial year totals $150 million in face value terms.
+Issuance of Treasury Indexed Bonds (TIBs) to date this financial year totals $4.2 billion, in face value terms.